hchenqi/BlockStore/README.md

 #### Block

 As the storage unit, a block has an upper size limit (4096 bytes for example), and each block can be accessed by a unique reference.
-Complex data structures are built on blocks with referencing.
+Complex data structures are built on blocks by referencing.

 > As a comparison, a common file system or a database manages blocks and B-Tree or similar structures internally, but here blocks and references are exposed for users to build custom data structures.